-Here are the top ten reasons why domestic partners engage our office to assist them with advance planning:
+Here are the top ten reasons why domestic partners engage our office to assist them with advance estate and incapacity planning:

 - To ensure that the domestic partner has legal authority as the Designated Health Care Surrogate to make the other partner’s medical decisions in the event of their incapacity.

 - To assure that the domestic partner has legal authority as agent under a Durable Power of Attorney to make the other partner’s financial decisions in the event of incapacity.